Private beta · Strava-first

 Founder note

-Runthread is being built for runners who want less mystery.
+Built for runners who want less mystery.

 Beta posture Focused, not maximalist.

 Email capture uses Loops.
-Activity import is scoped to the training data needed to validate matching and adaptation before wider beta access.
+Activity import is scoped to the training data needed to validate matching and adaptation before wider access.

 Read the privacy placeholder